seniorgod/ifi-tidal-release/README.md

-# tidal connect client based on ppy2/ifi-tidal-release
+# tidal connect service raspberry/ARM based on ppy2/ifi-tidal-release

 I found that repository called ifi-tidal-release here on github, created by ppy2.
 Included are some binaries and some scripts.
 The names of the binaries intended that this is a tidal connect client.
 Because the lack of any description i downloaded the repo and play around with the included stuff.